Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

 <img src="Sample view of the result.png" width="1000px">

-You can download the KNIME Workflow [here](https://github.com/Rising-Stars-by-Sunshine/SDL-workflow-tutorial/blob/be67a8d02e667f30e984d17d293ce7bb19702c1a/KNIME_project.knwf).
+You can download the KNIME Workflow [in the Github](https://github.com/Rising-Stars-by-Sunshine/SDL-workflow-tutorial/blob/be67a8d02e667f30e984d17d293ce7bb19702c1a/KNIME_project.knwf).
 You can import the workflow to KNIME in your computer and replicate the workflow easily.
+Or you can go to the [KNIME hub](https://hub.knime.com/wanlin_deng/spaces/Public/KNIME_project~SfmkAWdjz4a2YP59/current-state) and drag the workflow to your software directly.

 ## Reference
 Brantingham, P. L., & Brantingham, P. J. (1981).
 Environmental Criminology.
 Sage Publications.